-Little matters more to Dr. Roslyn Potter than the health and well-being of the patients at the end of the pharmaceutical pipeline: “People tend to forget that, at the end of this process, there’s a patient who is hoping that someone comes up with something to help them.”
-After a long career in the pharmaceutical industry, Dr. Potter now spends her time as a consultant in biomedical principles, where she still keeps up with the state of the pharmaceutical industry.
+Little matters more to Roz Potter than the health and well-being of the patients at the end of the pharmaceutical pipeline: “People tend to forget that, at the end of this process, there’s a patient who is hoping that someone comes up with something to help them.”
+After a long career in the pharmaceutical industry, Roz now spends her time as a consultant in biomedical principles, where she still keeps up with the state of the pharmaceutical industry.

 Propel(x): You had a very long career in pharmaceuticals, so what are some of your fondest memories and proudest achievements?

 Potter: Before I went into pharmaceuticals, I was a teacher of both high school and college.
 I taught my favorite subjects, biochemistry and genetics, and I loved it.
 To this day, I sometimes still miss it.

 Propel(x): How did you get your start in the pharmaceutical industry?